 Although date/time variables are displayed in a date/time format in the worksheet, they are stored internally as numbers.
 The internal number includes an integer and a fraction.
 The integer represents the number of days since December 30, 1899.
 The fraction represents the fraction of the day.
 For example, the date/time value January 1, 1990 6:00 AM is stored internally as the number 32874.25 because there are 32874 days since December 30, 1899, and 6:00 AM is one quarter of a day.

 December 30, 1899, 12 midnight is stored as 0.
 Dates and times before December 30, 1899, 12 midnight are stored as negative numbers.
 For example, December 29, 1899 12 midnight is stored as -1.
 Valid date/time values range from January 1, 1000 A.D. to December 31, 4000, with leap years determined by the proleptic Gregorian calendar.

 To see the numeric values that correspond to a column of date/time data, choose Choose type, select Automatic numeric..
 In

 Calculations are always based on the internal number that represents the date/time value.
-Some commands display results in the Session and Graph windows as a number, and not as a formatted date/time value.
+Some commands display results in the output tabs and graphs as a number, and not as a formatted date/time value.
 Date/time values that are stored in constants are displayed as numbers.